 Score Change: The score declined from 3 to 2 due to the obstruction of the attorney general’s office in its pursuit of high-profile cases.

 C3.
 Does the government operate with openness and transparency?
 3 / 4

 There have been advances in the implementation of the Access to Public Information Law, but challenges remain, including delays in responding to information requests and the denial of requests on dubious grounds, or for reasons not sufficiently explained.
-In October 2017, the Constitutional Chamber added additional limits to the law when ruling on a case involving the travel expenses of former president Funes.
-The Chamber ruled that the current government does not have to disclose information related to incidents that took place during previous administrations, because it would not have sufficient information regarding those events.
+In 2017, the Constitutional Chamber added additional limits to the law’s reach when ruling on a case involving the travel expenses of former president Funes.
+According to the ruling, the current government did not have to disclose information related to incidents that took place during previous administrations, because it would not have sufficient information regarding those events.

 D. FREEDOM OF EXPRESSION AND BELIEF: 12 / 16